-2. Bully Tools Combination: Best budget snow shovel
+2. Bully Tools Combination: Best snow shovel on a budget

 The Bully Tools Combination snow shovel is a fantastic budget option for anyone that wants both a snow shovel and a scoop for scraping all in one.
 As such you don't get the ergonomic shaft, in favour of a straight fibreglass shaft and D-grip handle that both work well even when working without gloves.

 The scoop is a mighty 22-inches of plastic width.
 That means this is a fast working scraper but can also move lots of snow at once, if you have the strength to use it to its full potential.
 The longer-than-usual shaft does help take the load off your back by cutting down on bending over.

 All that and this also offers a limited lifetime warranty, showing just how well made this snow shovel is, despite that low price.

 3. Snow Joe SJ-SHLV01 Shovelution: Best snow shovel for reducing back strain

 The Snow Joe SJ-SHLV01 Shovelution is the snow shovel to use if you want to take it easy on your back.
 This is thanks to a unique spring-loaded ergonomic design which uses dual handles to allow for a more even spread of the weight when shovelling.
 It does take a little getting used to but is worth it if protecting yourself is important to you.
 Essentially, less bending over is required, meaning a lot less strain on your back as you shovel.